hyperledger-archives/grid-rfcs/0000-catalog.md

 Address of the Catalog to be deleted

+**_NOTE: Deleting a catalog is potentially dangerous operation that could leave dangling references and should be done with care._**

 ## Catalog_Product Actions

 ### CatalogProductCreateAction

 The CatalogProductCreateAction adds a new catalog_product to state.
 The catalog_product references a Grid Product for the shared item level master data.
-The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the create transaction.
+Thetransaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the create transaction.
 (Organizations and agents are defined by the Pike smart contract.)

 ```
 message CatalogProductCreateAction {